|

 & Koch 9mm machine guns.

-Prisoners are confined in heavy leg irons from the time of sentence to the time
+Prisoners were confined in heavy leg irons from the time of sentence to the

-of execution, which could be anything from a few weeks to a few years and were
+time of execution, which could be anything from a few weeks to a few years and

-On the day of execution, the prisoner was taken from their cell and
+On the day of execution, the prisoner was taken from their cell, photographed

-photographed and fingerprinted.
-They were then taken to the execution chamber
+and fingerprinted.
+They were then taken to the execution chamber and handcuffed

-and handcuffed to a cross like wooden frame with their back to the machine gun,
+to a cross like wooden frame with their back to the machine gun, four meters

-4 meters behind them.
-A white cloth blindfold is applied and the hands tied
+behind them.
+A white cloth blindfold is applied and the hands tied with a

-with a sacred Buddhist cord.
-Flowers are hung from the prisoner’s hands as an
+sacred Buddhist cord.
+Flowers are hung from the prisoner’s hands as an offering

-offering to Buddha and a canvas screen is pulled between the condemned and the
+to Buddha and a canvas screen is pulled between the condemned and the gun.
+A

-gun.
-A target is fixed onto the screen level with the prisoner’s heart and the
+target is fixed onto the screen level with the prisoner’s heart and the gun

-gun aimed at the centre of the target.
+aimed at the centre of the target.
+The

-The executioner takes up his position, watching another member of the
+executioner takes up his position, watching another member of the execution

-execution team who raises a red flag, and on the signal from the prison
+team who raises a red flag, and on the signal from the prison governor, the

-governor, the flag is dropped and the executioner fires a fully automatic burst
+flag is dropped and the executioner fires a fully automatic burst of 15 rounds

 Five men were shot on